TurboVNC/turbovnc/BUILDING.md

 Create Mac package/disk image.
 This requires pkgbuild and productbuild, which are installed by default on OS X 10.7 and later.
-This command generates a package containing a standalone TurboVNC Viewer app bundle with a custom JRE based on OpenJDK.
-The DMG built with this command can be installed on OS X 10.7 and later, but it requires OS X 10.9 or later in order to run.
-OpenJDK must be used in order to avoid legal restrictions regarding the redistribution of Oracle JDK components.
+This command generates a package containing a TurboVNC Viewer app bundle that, depending on the value of the `TVNC_INCLUDEJRE` CMake variable, includes a custom JRE based on OpenJDK or relies on a separate installation of Oracle Java or OpenJDK.
+The DMG built with this command can be installed on OS X 10.7 and later, but if a custom JRE is included, it requires OS X 10.9 or later in order to run.
+OpenJDK must be used when including a custom JRE, in order to avoid legal restrictions regarding the redistribution of Oracle JDK components.

 Windows